pagkly/Zed/Investopedia3/What Makes a Cash Cow.md

 What Makes a Cash Cow?
 ## What Is a Cash Cow?

-A cash cow is one of the four categories (quadrants) in the growth-share, BCG matrix that represents a product, product line, or company with a large market share within a [mature industry](https://www.investopedia.com/terms/m/matureindustry.asp).
+A cash cow is one of the four categories (quadrants) in the growth-share, BCG matrix that represents a product, product line, or company with a large market share within a [[mature industry]](https://www.investopedia.com/terms/m/matureindustry.asp).

-A cash cow is also a reference to a business, product, or [asset](https://www.investopedia.com/ask/answers/12/what-is-an-asset.asp) that, once acquired and paid off, will produce consistent [cash flows](https://www.investopedia.com/terms/c/cashflow.asp) over its lifespan.
+A cash cow is also a reference to a business, product, or [[asset]](https://www.investopedia.com/ask/answers/12/what-is-an-asset.asp) that, once acquired and paid off, will produce consistent [[cash flows]](https://www.investopedia.com/terms/c/cashflow.asp) over its lifespan.

 ### Key Takeaways